Bharuch district: History

 The city of Bharuch and its surrounds—today's district—has been settled far back into antiquity and was a major shipping building centre and sea port in the important pre-compass coastal trading routes to points to the Far West, perhaps as far back as the days of the Pharaohs, which used the regular and predictable Monsoon winds or galleys.
 Many goods from the Far East (the famed Spice and Silk trade) were trans-shipped there for the annual monsoon winds making it a terminus for several key land-sea trade routes and Bharuch was definitely known to the Greeks, the Parthians and in the Eastern Roman Empire and the Western Romans and other Western and Eastern centres of civilisations right on through the end of the European Middle Ages.

 With the advent of the European Age of Discovery, the presence of deep draft sea going shipping, it began a long slow decline in importance as it was a bit too far north to be convenient to shipping not confined to keeping within sight of shore.

 Divisions

-Administratively, it contains the tehsils (administrative subdistricts) of Bharuch, Ankaleshvara, Hansot, Jambusar, Zaghadia, Amod, Vagra.
+Administratively, it contains the tehsils (administrative subdistricts) of Bharuch, Ankleshwar, Hansot, Jambusar, Zaghadia, Amod, Vagra.
 It also contains the city of Bharuch.